 - Frequent gaps are found in the individual’s memories of personal history, including people, places, and events, for both the distant and recent past.
 These recurrent gaps are not consistent with ordinary forgetting.

 People with DID may describe feeling that they have suddenly become depersonalized observers of their own speech and actions.
-They might report hearing voices (e.g., a child's voice, the voice of a spiritual power), and in some cases, these voices accompany multiple streams of thought that the individual has no control over.
+They might report hearing voices (a child's voice or the voice of a spiritual power), and in some cases, the voices accompany multiple streams of thought that the individual has no control over.
 The individual might also experience sudden impulses or strong emotions that they don't feel control or a sense of ownership over.
-People may also report that their bodies suddenly feel different (like a small child, or like someone huge and muscular), or that they experience a sudden change in attitudes or personal preferences before shifting back.
+People may also report that their bodies suddenly feel different (like that of a small child or someone huge and muscular) or that they experience a sudden change in attitudes or personal preferences before shifting back.

-Sometimes people with DID experience dissociative fugues, where they discover they have traveled, but have no recollection of the experience.
-They vary in their awareness of their amnesias, and it is common for people with DID to minimize their amnestic symptoms, even when the lapses in memory are obvious and distressing to others.
+Sometimes people with DID experience dissociative fugue in which they discover, for example, that they have traveled, but have no recollection of the experience.
+They vary in their awareness of their amnesia, and it is common for people with DID to minimize their amnestic symptoms, even when the lapses in memory are obvious and distressing to others.

 According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition: more than 70 percent of people with DID have attempted suicide at least once, and self-injurious behavior is common among this population.
 Treatment is crucial to improving quality of life and preventing suicide attempts for those with DID.

-Why some people develop DID is not entirely understood, but they frequently report having experienced severe physical and sexual abuse, particularly during childhood.
-Among those with DID in the U.S., Canada, and Europe, approximately 90 percent report experiencing childhood abuse.
+Why some people develop DID is not entirely understood, but they frequently report having experienced severe physical and sexual abuse during childhood.

-The primary treatment for DID is long-term psychotherapy with the goal of deconstructing the different personalities and uniting them into one.
+The primary treatment for DID is long-term psychotherapy with the goal of deconstructing the different personalities and integrating them into one.
 Other treatments include cognitive and creative therapies.
-Although there are no medications that specifically treat this disorder, antidepressants, anti-anxiety drugs, or tranquilizers may be prescribed to help control the mental health symptoms associated with it.
-With proper treatment, many people who are impaired by DID experience improvement in their ability to function in their occupational and personal lives.
+Although there are no medications that specifically treat this disorder, antidepressants, anti-anxiety drugs, or tranquilizers may be prescribed to help control the psychological symptoms associated with it.
+With proper treatment, many people who are impaired by DID experience improvement in their ability to function in their work and personal lives.